Research

 Can I re-run Research without losing my last one?

-Topic Snapshots aren't available on my plan, what's the gate?
+Topics or deep scans aren't available on my plan, what's the gate?